TicketsBot-cloud/docs/src/commands/gdpr.md

 - Complete processing may take **up to 30 days** depending on the volume of data
 - You'll receive a notification when processing is complete

+### System Availability

+The GDPR processing system runs on a separate worker service.
+If the system is temporarily unavailable, you'll see an error message:

+**"The GDPR processing service is currently unavailable.
+Please try again later or contact support if this issue persists."**

+This can happen during:
+- Scheduled maintenance
+- Service updates
+- Temporary downtime

+If you see this error, please try again in a few minutes.
+If the issue persists, contact support through the [support server](https://discord.gg/ticketsbot).

 ### Completion Notification

 Once your request has been processed, you'll receive two notifications:

 1. **Updated Message** - The original message is updated to show completion status
-2. **Ephemeral Follow-up** - An ephemeral message confirming successful processing
+2. **Follow-up** - An ephemeral message (visible only to you) confirming processing status

 The completion message shows:

 - **For transcript deletions:** Number of transcripts deleted
-- **For message deletions:** Number of messages anonymized
+- **For message anonymization:** Number of messages anonymized
+- **If error occurred:** Error details and reason

 ![Request Complete](../img/gdpr/gdpr_done.png)